 Kids movies are great.
 As cinephiles, they’re the first titles we fall in love with, even if many of them are far from perfect.
 Some of them, though, are great and still hold up when you watch them as an adult.
 But even then, there’s an issue.
-Sometimes you go back and wonder how these productions possibly got away with what they did.
+Sometimes you go back and wonder how some of these productions got away with what they did.

 Not all of these films are the immediate go-to for a list of kids movies, but all of them showcase scenes that were absolutely horrifying for younger viewers.
 Keep in mind that I’m not talking about the saddest scenes here.
 Those can be traumatizing in their own right and would probably make for their own article.
 Instead, these are the scenes that intended to scare the crap out of you and succeeded admirably at doing just that.
 Most of them still get me, if I’m being honest.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 You’ll probably be wondering why none of the scenes below come from Disney, as Disney itself is responsible for so many scenes that tortured us in childhood.
 But that’s exactly why you won’t find much Disney below: They’re so traumatizing I’ve already given them their own article.

 The dip scene in Who Framed Roger Rabbit?